 When does my e-Visa expire and how long can I stay in Suriname?

 With your Single Entry Tourist visa to Suriname, you can stay in Suriname for up to 90 days Per Entry.
-Your e-Visa will expire 90 days after arrival after processing.
+Your e-Visa will expire 90 days after arrival.

 What documents and information do I need to apply for a Suriname Tourist e-Visa?